 Subsequent Events

 Management has evaluated all events subsequent to the balance sheet date and through the report date, which is the date these financial statements were available to be issued.
-Management has determined there is one subsequent event that requires disclosure.
-On August 1, 2022, all amounts owed and outstanding for the notes payable to Alliance MCMLIX, LLC were forgiven (\$755,090).
+Management has determined there are no subsequent events that require disclosure.